-We will be required to provide and maintain a bond issued by a reputable fidelity insurance company to protect us against larceny and embezzlement.
+We are required to provide and maintain a bond issued by a reputable fidelity insurance company to protect us against larceny and embezzlement.
 Furthermore, as a BDC, we are prohibited from indemnifying any director or officer against any liability to our stockholders arising from willful misfeasance, bad faith, gross negligence or reckless disregard of the duties involved in the conduct of such person's office.

-We are required to adopt and implement written policies and procedures reasonably designed to prevent violation of the federal securities laws, review these policies and procedures annually for their adequacy and the effectiveness of their implementation.
-We will designate Michael I. Wirth, our CFO, to be our CCO to be responsible for administering these policies and procedures.
+We are required to adopt and implement written policies and procedures reasonably designed to prevent violation of the federal securities laws and to review these policies and procedures annually for their adequacy and the effectiveness of their implementation.
+We have a designated CCO who is responsible for administering these policies and procedures.

-CERTAIN FEDERAL INCOME TAX CONSIDERATIONS
+CERTAIN U.S. FEDERAL INCOME TAX CONSIDERATIONS

-The following discussion is a general summary of the material federal income tax considerations applicable to us and to an investment in our shares.
+The following discussion is a general summary of certain material U.S. federal income tax considerations applicable to us and to an investment in our shares.
 This summary does not purport to be a complete description of the income tax considerations applicable to such an investment.
 For example, we have not described tax consequences that we assume to be generally known by investors or certain considerations that may be relevant to certain types of holders subject to special treatment under federal income tax laws, including stockholders subject to the alternative minimum tax, tax-exempt organizations, insurance companies, regulated investment companies, dealers in securities, pension plans and trusts, and financial institutions.
 This summary assumes that investors hold our common stock as capital assets (within the meaning of the Code).
-The discussion is based upon the Code, Treasury regulations, and administrative and judicial interpretations, each as in effect as of the date of this prospectus and all of which are subject to change, possibly retroactively, which could affect the continuing validity of this discussion.
+The discussion is based upon the Code, Treasury regulations, and administrative and judicial interpretations, each as in effect as of March 16, 2007 and all of which are subject to change, possibly retroactively, which could affect the continuing validity of this discussion.
 We have not sought and will not seek any ruling from the Internal Revenue Service (the "IRS") regarding this offering.
 This summary does not discuss any aspects of U.S. estate or gift tax or foreign, state or local tax.
 It does not discuss the special treatment under federal income tax laws that could result if we invested in tax-exempt securities or certain other investment assets in which we do not currently intend to invest.